Fiddler supports partial updates of events. Specifically, for your target column.

 The most common use case for this functionality is updating ground truth labels.
 Existing events that lack ground truth labels can be updated once the actual values are discovered.
-Or you might find first uploaded labels are wrong and wish to correct them.
+Or you might find that the initially uploaded labels are wrong and wish to correct them.
+Other columns can only be sent at insertion time (with

 client.publish_event( project_id=PROJECT_ID, model_id=MODEL_ID, event=my_event, event_id=my_id, update_event=True )